To Shout With Joy

 The second line is where the elements found in the closed session of the group transform, open to the community.
 The work of the group is put in practice and reveals itself from another perspective.
 A constant attempt to search for an artistic dialogue within the theatrical space of reference opens and overcomes theatrical conventions, borders and differences of surrounding.
 In this way the tools are questioned and confronted in order to feed again the development and research of the group.
 Jubilo takes an alternative path away from the stigma associated with therapy and social work.
 Rather, through the mutual act of an artistic meeting between two human beings, we seek to open a space for seeds to blossom and the individual’s creative voice to arise.

 Since its inception in 2011, Jubilo has worked with organizations both in the Wroclaw area and abroad; working with, among others, young adults with developmental disabilities, adults with mental illness experience, Polish and Roma youth, homeless people, prisoners and refugees.
-Jubilo also continues to collaborate with various cultural and theatrical institutions in Wrocław, including the drama academy PWST and the Grotowski Institute, currently developing work as part of their BodyCONSTITUTION program.
+Jubilo also continues to collaborate with various cultural and theatrical institutions in Wrocław, including the drama academy PWST and the Grotowski Institute.
 Jubilo’s work also involves public sharing of its practice, which has included work demonstrations, seminars, documentary films, and artistic exhibitions of photography and fine art.